conveyal/analyst-server/docs/api.md

         "expires_in": 3600
     }

-  It can be used by adding an `Authorization: Bearer <access_token>` header to all requests.
+  It can be used by adding an `Authorization: Bearer <access_token>` header to all requests described herein.
 It is good for one hour.
+  If you're doing cross-origin requests, you can instead include it as a query parameter, i.e. `?accessToken=...`.
+(Include it in the URL,
+    even with POST requests).

 The recommended way to use this would be to keep your API keys on your server and make a server-side request to get client credentials, which could then be used in JavaScript directly.